Advance Your Career as a Primary Care Provider Through an MSN to FNP Bridge Pathway

 For experienced and ambitious RN’s ready to advance to the role of primary care provider, the Bridge (Master of Science in Nursing: Family Nurse Practitioner) makes it possible to pursue your educational and career goals.
-This online nursing bridge program, offered by the College of Nursing and Health Care Professions, is designed for nurses who have earned a non-nursing bachelor’s degree in another field who seek to take on advanced nursing studies and pursue a career as a family nurse practitioner.
+This online nursing bridge pathway, offered by the College of Nursing and Health Care Professions, is designed for nurses with a bachelor’s degree in another field who seek to take on advanced nursing studies and pursue a career as a family nurse practitioner.
 The pre-requisite courses that comprise the pathway provide an essential foundation for master’s-level nursing studies.

 - Foundations of professional nursing